Operating with your Data¶

 In Rulex Studio, users can choose among different types of Filter actions:

-Actions differ one to the other not only graphically, but also by the way they allow the selection of values then used in the filter construction: for example, some actions allow selecting only one value at a time, some allow multiple values, some allow numbers only or ranges only.
+Actions differ from one another not only graphically but also in how they allow the selection of values, which are then used in filter construction.
+For example, some actions allow selecting only one value at a time, others allow multiple values, and some allow only numbers or ranges.

 Note